Limited company: Sri Lanka

 In Sri Lanka, businesses can be registered as Private Limited Company "(Pvt) Ltd", Public Limited Company "PLC" or under a sole proprietorship.
 Registering as Private Limited Company will be more secure, and have added benefits.
 Therefore, you and your company will act as two independent parties; ensuring that your business assets and liabilities will be separate.
 All companies are registered under the Companies Act, No. 7 of 2007., through the Registrar of Companies, which operates its office in Colombo.

 United Kingdom

 The registration of companies in the United Kingdom is done through Companies House, which operates offices in London, Cardiff, Edinburgh and Belfast.
-Publicly traded limited company have names ending in 'Plc.'
+Most limited companies must end their legal name with either "Limited"/"Ltd." or "public limited company"/"PLC" depending on the type.
+A company with a welsh registered address may use the welsh language equivalents of "cyfyngedig"/"cyf" for a private or "cwmni cyfyngedig cyhoeddus"/"ccc" for a publicly traded company.
+All companies can trade under a different business name.

 Prior to 1 October 2009, the registration of companies in Northern Ireland was the responsibility of the Department of Enterprise, Trade and Investment (a department of the devolved government).
 With the enactment of the Companies Act 2006, Northern Ireland's previously distinct company law was repealed and the new companies code instituted by that Act was extended to Northern Ireland.